 - We absolutely refuse to allow anything where a source is either known to be illegal, or cannot be reasonably proved to be legal.
 Examples include copies of films which were leaked prior to the commercial release of the film, leaked workprint footage which has never been sold/distributed, illegal duplications of edits, etc…

 - Notable sources which can be OK given correct observance of the copyright rule include digital copies of privately, legally owned film prints, as long as the editor owns the commercially available material.
-In such cases the source is a legal copy (privately owned film) and all parties involved (editor and downloader) own a commercial source (DVD, BD, etc…) then the copyright holder’s rights have been respected and financially compensated.
+In such cases the source is a legal copy (privately owned film) and all parties involved (editor and downloader) own a commercial source (DVD, BD, etc.) then the copyright holder’s rights have been respected and financially compensated.

 As one of the largest fanediting sites on the internet, Fanedit.org seeks to provide a balance for visitors to the site.
 Edits listed here are expected to maintain a required level of technical achievement in order to ensure that those who then go seek out these edits can expect a basic level quality as a reward for their diligence.
 Read In The Spotlight: FE Quality for more information.

-As such there is a vetting process for editors.
+As such there is a vetting process for first time fan editors.
 Editors new to the site have their first edits reviewed by forum members of The Academy.
 If the edit demonstrates the ability to create sound edits both in terms of technical and narrative execution, they will be given access to submit their edits for listing.
 If an ‘approved’ editor later submits an edit which has serious flaws, forum members can report/request that the edit be reviewed by The Academy to determine if the editor needs to rework the project before it can be listed on the site.